lucapette/deloominator/docs/developers-manual.md

 $ ./deloominator
 ```

 These steps will do a full build of the application, so it's a slower process.
-If
-you're working with only one of the components, you can use a more specialised
+If you're working with only one of the components, you can use a more
-command:
+specialized command:

 ```sh
 $ make run-api # runs the API server